codac-team/codac/doc/user_manual/tutorial/index.rst

 * the `Tubex website <http://simon-rohou.fr/research/tubex-lib>`_ (here you are!)
 * the `MOOC platform <https://mooc.ensta-bretagne.fr/course>`_ where you can send your work and get the tutorial diploma
-* the `Slack communication platform (#tt1) <https://icra20.slack.com/app_redirect?channel=tt1>`_ of ICRA for interactive meetings
+* the `Slack communication platform (#tt1) <https://icra20.slack.com/app_redirect?channel=tt1>`_ of ICRA for fast interactive meetings

-All the exercises are available on the Tubex website.
-The registration to the MOOC platform is not mandatory, except if you want to share with the organizers your progression and difficulties, and to obtain the diploma.
+This tutorial is proposed to the participants of `the ICRA conference <https://www.icra2020.org>`_.
+All the exercises are available on this Tubex website.
+The registration to `the MOOC platform <https://mooc.ensta-bretagne.fr/course/>`_ is not mandatory, except if you want to share with the organizers your progression and difficulties, and to obtain the diploma.

 Diploma
 -------

 To get the diploma, you need to send valid exercises to the organizers.
 A participant who gets a minimum total of 12 points will receive a diploma corresponding to this tutorial.
-This diploma can be used by students to obtain the corresponding ECTS from their PhD courses, or to comply with any other requests by their home university.
+This diploma can be used by students to obtain the corresponding ECTS from their PhD courses, or to comply with any other requests from their home university.

 ..
 An example of the diploma you can obtain is: